 TekSavvy supports the inclusion of unused numbers from previously assigned codes in the pool in the initial implementation of TBP.
 The availability of donated number blocks will reduce the demand for new CO Code assignments.
 As industry forecasts indicate the current Canadian inventory of geographic numbers could exhaust before 2030, every effort should be made to convert to the use of thousand block assignments at the beginning of the TBP implementation.

+It is recommended that the block return process commence prior to the block request process subject to the development of a detailed implementation plan.

 Whether there should be a general cleanup or other process, or both, and whether the process(es) should be voluntary or mandatory;